ubc-library-rc/dryad2dataverse/docs/installation.md

 If you have installed with pip, upgrading is easy and very similar to the normal upgrade procedure:

 `pip install --upgrade git+https://github.com/ubc-library-rc/dryad2dataverse.git@master`

-If you used one of the other methods, you should upgrade manually.